hitchdev/hitchstory/docs/index.md

 ------------

-HitchStory is a YAML based DSL for writing stories that is designed primarily to be ergonomic for developers and only *incidentally* "`business readable <https://www.martinfowler.com/bliki/BusinessReadableDSL.html>`_".
+HitchStory is a YAML based DSL for writing stories that is designed primarily to be ergonomic for developers and only *incidentally* "[business readable](https://www.martinfowler.com/bliki/BusinessReadableDSL.html)".

 By ergonomic for programmers, I mean: